ivapylibs/Surveillance/Surveillance/deployment/ROS/README.md

 cd Surveillance/deployment/ROS
 ```

+Note if you want to use pycharm with ROS support, you need to start the pycharm program within the terminal already enabling ROS environment, otherwise the ROS python library will not be found.

 ###  1. Record data

 Record both the system calibration data and the test-time rgb and depth data.

 #### 1.1 First-time Calibration